shridhar-hitnalli/recruitment-api/README.md

 $ mvn spring-boot:run
 ```

-While running the project you can access the following url (using GET method) in order to test it manually:
+While running the project you can access the following url in order to test it manually:
 ```
 http://localhost:9999/
 ```